Jhou23/SQL-Daily-Practice/README.md

 # SQL-problems

-This repository includes my solutions for sql problems
+## This repository includes the sql problems I solved